 When a patient has blood in the urine, a cystoscopy (inspection of the bladder with a tube-like camera) is one of the important tests to do.
 This can rule out a lower urinary tract (bladder, prostate, urethra) cause of bleeding which may not be easily picked up by imaging studies.

 A kidney biopsy is a sampling of the kidney tissue obtained by a needle inserted from the back into the kidney under imaging guidance.
-This is not needed for a diagnosis of kidney cancer; the other tests are usually sufficient.
+In some cases, this may help in the diagnosis of kidney cancer.
 There may be a significant rate of sampling errors (false-negatives) and that is why a biopsy is not a routine test.

 It may be indicated if:

-There is a history of another primary cancer.
-A biopsy is done to rule out spread of that cancer to the kidney.
+- There is a history of another primary cancer.
+A biopsy is done to rule out the spread of that cancer to the kidney.

 What are the treatment options for localised RCC?